 William (Bill) Smith, Chief Executive Officer of May & Stanley Smith Charitable Trust: Bill has over twenty years of experience working in the nonprofit and philanthropic sectors.
 Most recently, he served as President & CEO of the Santa Fe Community Foundation in Santa Fe, NM, guiding the Foundation through an unprecedented expansion in its grantmaking and assets.
 Bill also provided thought leadership and developed funder collaboratives around affordable housing, community health, and statewide emergency response efforts to address the early challenges of the COVID-19 pandemic.
-Prior, Bill spent two decades in Washington, DC working in the nonprofit policy and advocacy sector across a broad range of health issues, from sexual and reproductive rights to international development aid and health infrastructure.
+Prior, Bill spent two decades in Washington, DC working in the nonprofit policy and advocacy sector across a broad range of health issues.

 Erika Burnett, Executive Director of Women’s Fund of Greater Chattanooga: In 2018, Erika Burnett, alongside business partner Nicole Kemp, launched the Women of Color Collaborative, demonstrating a strong commitment to advocating, empowering and securing the resources for women and girls to work, play and build together.
 Before starting her consultancy, Burnett served the community in a variety of leadership roles at the Center for Nonprofit Management (Nashville), Communities in Schools of Tennessee, Leadership for Educational Equity and Hands On Nashville.
 Burnett is a graduate of New Leaders Council and of Nashville Emerging Leaders, as well as a long-time member of the National Council of Negro Women.